henrylukito/db/README.md

 - change map such as `propmap` to `propselect` and `proprename`
 - support for files with table data structure (csv)
-- instead of a relationship having a value, it should have a property or even relationship (relprop and relrel)
+- instead of relationship just having a value, it should have properties or even relationships (relprop and relrel)
 - a dict object where key is property id and value is property type
-- id remapping for when file's node ids are not the same
+- id remapping feature for when file's node ids are not the same
 - `expects` in schema to validate database after it is loaded
 - `builds` in schema to automatically output certain files after database is loaded